Skip to main content

 Sentinel results are most powerful when routed automatically.
 Common patterns:

-• Daily Slack digest — summary of all sentinel triggers posted to an ops channel each morning
+• Daily Slack digest: summary of all sentinel triggers posted to an ops channel each morning

-• Email alerts — critical sentinels (SLA breach cluster, site deterioration) sent to account managers immediately
+• Email alerts: critical sentinels (SLA breach cluster, site deterioration) sent to account managers immediately

-• Weekly report inclusion — sentinel results embedded in weekly operational reports
+• Weekly report inclusion: sentinel results embedded in weekly operational reports

-• Case creation — high-severity triggers automatically create a case for follow-up
+• Case creation: high-severity triggers automatically create a case for follow-up

-• WhatsApp notifications — urgent alerts routed to field managers on the move
+• WhatsApp notifications: urgent alerts routed to field managers on the move

 All of these are achievable via the VH3 AI n8n nodes (100+ pre-built templates) or direct API integration.

-From reactive to continuous
+From signal to ownership